-AMD (Age Related Macular Degeneration)
+AMD (Age-Related Macular Degeneration)

-- Wet AMD - Caused by abnormal blood vessels developing beneath the macula.
+2. Wet AMD – Caused by abnormal blood vessels developing beneath the macula.

-Causes
+Causes of AMD

 There are several other factors which increase your risk of developing AMD.
 For example:

-- Sunlight - Too much exposure to the sun can be harmful.
+• Sunlight Too much exposure to the sun can be harmful.
 Make sure you wear UV-absorbing sunglasses if you spend long periods of time out in the sunshine.

-- Obesity - Studies suggest that a BMI of 30 or higher increases your risk.
+• Obesity Studies suggest that a BMI of 30 or higher increases your risk.

-- Alcohol - Drinking more than four units a day over many years may increase the chances of early AMD.
+• Alcohol Drinking more than four units a day over many years may increase the chances of early AMD.

-- High Blood Pressure - There is some evidence that suggests high blood pressure and heart disease may increase your risk.
+• High Blood Pressure There is some evidence that suggests high blood pressure and heart disease may increase your risk.

-Symptoms
+Symptoms of AMD

 AMD primarily affects the middle of your vision, as opposed to your periphery.
 Reading may become difficult and colours may appear less vibrant than before.
 You may also find it hard to recognise people's faces.

-Treatment
+Treatment for AMD

 Though both types of AMD are incurable, wet AMD can be treated with medication to prevent any further degeneration.
 Dry AMD never causes total blindness, since it does not affect peripheral vision.
 What's more, visual deterioration caused by dry AMD tends to be very gradual.